sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-test-project-and-generate-test-cases.md

 order: 1
 ---

-Keter enables testers to automate their test scenarios easily and provides 60+ built-in automation test commands to support BPM application test.
+IDA enables testers to automate their test scenarios easily and provides 60+ built-in automation test commands to support BPM application test.

 ### Pre-requisites
-Before you start the tutorial, you need to setup below configurations with super account ("keterAdmin"/"keterAdmin").
+Before you start the tutorial, you need to setup below configurations with super account ("idaAdmin"/"idaAdmin").

 [Users management][1]
-You need to setup user account, permission for the Keter login credentials.
+You need to setup user account, permission for the IDA login credentials.

 [BPM configuration][2]
 You need to setup BPM server, BPM account for the BPM server.